Our First Steps Toward Success

 - Is a Traffic Impact Analysis required?

-#5: Determine if the improvements will fit on the site in accordance with local building restrictions.
+#5: Confirm that the desired improvements will be acceptable in accordance with local building restrictions.

 - Is there a boundary survey, topographical survey, and/or tree survey with improvements?